 As such, many tourists wonder about the transport systems available in Maui and how best to get around the island.
 These are the basic questions you should ask beforehand:

-- Do you need a car in Maui?
+- Do you need a rental car in Maui?

 - How about Maui’s public transport system?